JaGeo/LobsterPy/paper/paper.md

 ---
 # Summary
-The LOBSTER software aids in extracting chemical bonding information from materials.
+The LOBSTER software aids in extracting quantum-chemical bonding information from materials.
 It does this by projecting the plane-wave based wave functions from density functional theory (DFT) onto an atomic orbital basis.  _LobsterPy_ is a Python package that provides convenient tools to systematically analyze, describe, and visualize such LOBSTER computations results.
 Since its first release, its capabilities have been extended significantly.
 Unlike earlier versions, which could only